Adjustable Speed Drives

 How It Works

 Externally, the Zero-Max Adjustable Speed Drive consists of a rugged, sealed cast case, an input shaft, output shaft and speed control.
 Speed of the output shaft is regulated precisely and easily through a control lever which includes a convenient locking mechanism or a screw control to hold speed at a desired setting.
 Adjustable speed drive models are available with output in clockwise or counter-clockwise rotation to meet individual speed control requirements.
-Two adjustable speed drive models are equipped with a reversing lever that permits clockwise, neutral and counter-clockwise operation.
+Two adjustable speed drive models are equipped with a reversing lever that permits clockwise, neutral, or counter-clockwise operation.

 The general principle of operation of Zero-Max Adjustable Speed Drives gives infinitely adjustable speed by changing the distance that four or more one-way clutches rotate the output shaft when they move back and forth successively.
 The number of strokes per clutch per minute is determined by the input speed.
 Since one rotation of the input shaft causes each clutch to move back and forth once, it is readily apparent that the input speed will determine the number of strokes or urgings the clutches give the output shaft per minute.